AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 5.2.3  Step c – Connect Corporate Data Center to Transit VPC
 ------------------------------------------------------------

-This step explains how to connect the corporate data center to the transit VPC
+This step explains how to connect the corporate data center to the Transit VPC.

 **Instructions:**